Pennsylvania woman accused of DUI, abandoning two toddlers inside car after Maryland police chase | KRDO

 Click here for updates on this story

-HENRY CLAY TOWNSHIP, Pennsylvania (KDKA) — A woman from western Pennsylvania was arrested Tuesday after allegedly leading police in Maryland on a chase and abandoning two toddlers inside a vehicle in Fayette County.
+HENRY CLAY TOWNSHIP, Pennsylvania (WJZ) — A woman from western Pennsylvania was arrested Tuesday after allegedly leading police in Maryland on a chase and abandoning two toddlers inside a vehicle in Fayette County.

 Pennsylvania State Police say 25-year-old Samantha Cherry of Confluence is facing charges in both Pennsylvania and Maryland.